PhilHen/HieroglyphicKeyboards/README.md

 * keyman ( https://keyman.com/ ) - compatible with Mac, Windows & Linux

 # Installation
 * If there is a .kmp file matching your physical keyboard in the [keyboards](https://github.com/PhilHen/HieroglyphicKeyboards/tree/main/keyboards) folder, download that file and use keyman to install it on your system (keyman should be the default handler for .kmp file).
-Currently this is only applicable to the Belgian azerty be layout.
+Currently this is only applicable to the Belgian "azerty be" layout.
+* Otherwise
+  ** download the cldrbuilder
-* Otherwise, download the cldrbuilder, modify sources/localized.xml according to your needs, modify the global constants in code/buildCldrHiero.py and run that python script.
-Then copy the resulting xml in a CLDR keyman-developer project, compile and install
+  ** modify the xml file sources/localized.xml according to your needs ** modify the global constants in code/buildCldrHiero.py (if needed) ** run code/buildCldrHiero.py , which will generate an xml file in the output folder ** open keyman developer (windows only), new project, LDML Keyboard - paste the generated xml file ** compile and install
+  It IS possible to build the keyboard on a linux or apple computer, using [keyman developer command tools](https://help.keyman.com/developer/14.0/guides/command-line)

 # How to use the keyboard
 Once the keyboard is installed, switch to that keyboard (refer to the [keyman documentation](https://help.keyman.com/)).